rock-hopper/shuriken/README.md

     ./build clean

-You must have qmake-qt4 and aubio installed on your system. fftw3 is recommended but not required.
+You must have qmake-qt4 and aubio 0.4 dev files installed on your system.

 This project is still in the early stages of development.
 Come back later!